 - 1. Ownership for everyone

 - 2. Open to everyone

 - 3. Opportunities for everyone

-4. Work for everyone
+- 4. Work for everyone

 Action Equality (which strands does it impact upon?)
 Timescales (When will it be done by) Responsibility (who will be responsible for it?)
-Progress To consult with a range of stakeholders to gather information on the different groups represented. - Stakeholder questionnaire Race Gender Gender reassignment Disability Sexual orientation Religion or belief Age Pregnancy or maternity Marriage and civil partnership Ongoing SENCO PSHE Lead Headteacher SLT To raise staff awareness, personal knowledge and skills of the Single Equality and Diversity Scheme and provide any training required in the strands (e.g SEND) Race Gender Gender reassignment Disability Sexual orientation Religion or belief Age Pregnancy or maternity Marriage and civil partnership Ongoing SENCO PSHE Lead Headteacher SLT To raise children's awareness of the diversity of Britain and the different groups which make up their local area, wider, UK and global community.
-Race, religion and beliefs Ongoing SENCo PSHE Lead Headteacher SLT To ensure that the school curriculum covers and has impact on the strands of the Single Equality Scheme.
-Race Gender Gender reassignment Disability Sexual orientation Religion or belief Age Pregnancy or maternity Marriage and civil partnership Ongoing SENCO PSHE Lead Headteacher SLT To diminish the difference (attainment and progress) across the different groups within school.
-Race Gender Disability Sexual orientation Religion or belief Age Termly in PP meetings with staff SENCo PSHE Lead Headteacher SLT To raise children's awareness, knowledge and ● Disability Ongoing SENCo PSHE Lead Headteacher understanding of a range of disabilities.
-SLT To ensure that opportunities are provided in school to ensure equal access to all groups within the community.
-Race Gender Gender reassignment Disability Sexual orientation Religion or belief Age Pregnancy or maternity Marriage and civil partnership Ongoing SENCo PSHE Lead Headteacher SLT
+Progress To consult with a range of stakeholders to gather information on the different groups represented. - Stakeholder questionnaire Race Gender Gender reassignment Disability Sexual orientation Religion or belief Age Pregnancy or maternity Marriage and civil partnership Ongoing SENCo PSHE Lead Headteacher SLT To raise staff awareness, personal knowledge and skills of the Single Equality and Diversity Scheme and provide any training required in the strands (e.g SEND) Race Gender Gender reassignment Disability Sexual orientation Religion or belief Age Pregnancy or maternity Marriage and civil partnership Ongoing SENCo PSHE Lead Headteacher SLT To continue to raise children's awareness of the diversity of Britain and the different groups which make up their local area, Race, religion and beliefs Ongoing SENCo PSHE Lead Headteacher SLT